THE PAPERS OF BREVET MAJOR GENERAL JOHN GROSS BARNARD (1815-1882), Chief Engineer of the Army of the Potomac, then Chief Engineer of...

-A remarkable, career-spanning group of papers chronicling each phase of Barnard's professional and personal life.
-Comprising several hundred personal and private letters received by Barnard and copious drafts of his letters, diaries and copybooks, signed photographs, manuscript and printed maps, drawings, books, military appointments, documents, newspaper scrapbooks and more all chronologically organized at an early date and housed in several old file and newer archival boxes.
+A remarkable, largely unpublished career-spanning group of papers chronicling each phase of Barnard's professional life including his service in the American Civil War.
+The papers comprising several hundred personal and private autograph letters received by Barnard and copious drafts of his letters (many signed), diaries and copybooks, signed photographs, manuscript and printed maps, drawings, books, military appointments, documents, newspaper scrapbooks and more all chronologically organized at an early date and housed in several old file and newer archival boxes.
 Sizes vary from large folding maps to carte-de-visite sized photographs, the correspondence on a variety of stationery and found paper, many original stamped envelopes present.
-Usual folds and wear commensurate from age, use and handling, occasional stains, tears or small losses, very few letters with clipped signatures or disbound from albums, in sound condition overall with most items in fine condition.
+Usual folds and wear commensurate with age, use, and handling, occasional stains, tears or small losses, very few letters with clipped signatures or disbound from albums, in sound condition overall with most items in fine condition.
 A chronological inventory and descriptive essay available by request.

 Additional Notes & Condition Report

 No condition report?
 Click here to request one.